dracarys20/networking/README.md

 Internetworking is a technique of connecting different networks or network segments by using network devices such as router, switches, access points and more.

+##Hub
+Hub is a basic networking device that operates at physical layer (1) of OSI model.
+It simply connects multiple devices, when a device sends data through hub, it broadcasts that data to all the connected devices.
+This inefficeincy results in network congestion (taking up bandwidth).
+As hub runs in half duplex mode, only one device can communicate at a time, There is no simultaneous transmission and receiving while using a hub.
+Since all traffic are shared, an attacker can eavesdrop on the communication through a compromised device or through physical connection.
+Through further escalations, the attacker can ARP poison the network for MAC and IP for spoofing and MTM, this is an inherent security risk.